microsoft/semantic-kernel/dotnet/src/InternalUtilities/src/Schema/README.md

-This is a copy of the code at https://github.com/eiriktsarpalis/stj-schema-mapper/tree/main/src/JsonSchemaMapper.
+JsonSchemaMapper{Configuration}.cs are a copy of the code at https://github.com/eiriktsarpalis/stj-schema-mapper/tree/main/src/JsonSchemaMapper.
 It should be kept in sync with any changes made in that repo.

 Changes from that code:
 - Public types changed to be internal and sealed